 - Moderate slopes do not guarantee a good site.
 Well-drained sites depend on both good internal soil drainage and movement of water down the slope.
 Look beyond slope to soil characteristics and landscape position.

 - Depth of topsoil and subsoil can indicate much about the productivity of a site.
-Shallow soils (20 inches or less to bedrock) have less water and nutrients during droughts, too much water during wet spells, and no reserve of topsoil to lose to erosion or compaction.
+Shallow soils (20 inches or less to bedrock) have less water and nutrients during droughts, too much water during wet spells, and no reserve of topsoil to compensate for erosion or compaction.

-- Examining the soil profile with a soil auger can indicate potential rockiness, plow pans, clay layers, or drainage problems.
+- By examining the soil profile with a soil auger, you can identify potential rockiness, plow pans, clay layers, or drainage problems.
 If there are major problems in the subsoil, no amount of tillage, subsoiling, or fertilizer will improve the site for the entire rotation of a crop of Fraser fir Christmas trees.

 - Soil color can identify certain site characteristics.
 Dark subsoils tend to be more fertile than light subsoils.
 Grey mottling indicates poor drainage.
 Red color indicates iron, not clay (but clay soils can also contain iron).

-- Use maps and soil class descriptions in the county soil survey to support field observations.
+- Use maps and soil class descriptions in the county soil survey to confirm field observations.

 - Look at the site with pest management in mind and monitor for weeds and grubs.